antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 </form>

-* Again we're going to find out which genes make a difference, but now in a specific subset that has been annotated to have Transcription Factor activity.
+Again we're going to find out which genes make a difference, but now in a specific subset that has been annotated to have Transcription Factor activity.
 This is gathered from databases that collect that information from peer reviewed publications.
-In field 3 select **Find Differential expression between groups** Click **next**
+* In field 3 select **Find Differential expression between groups** Click **next**
-* Make sure to select the proper track **Select a track** We're now also going to filter for a specific **GeneCategory**; select the Transcription factors (*TF(945)*).
+* Make sure to select the proper track **Select a track**.
+We're now also going to filter for a specific **GeneCategory**; select the Transcription factors (*TF(945)*).
 Click **Next**.
 * In the next screen we're asked to further filter for a specific type of samples to compare, we're focusing on the difference between ADRN and MES; select these.
 Click **Next**.
 * A list of genes appears.
 Investigate the top 4 by clicking on the hyperlinked gene symbols.
 This brings you to the expression view of the gene.
-From here you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
+* From here you can also access the NCBI gene database containing additional information on the function of the gene and related scientific publications.
 Do this by clicking on the hyperlinked **GeneID** number in the top table.

 ---------
   ![](_static/images/R2d2_logo.png)**Armed with this information, which gene would you choose for further research?
 Why?**